 In this Topic, we are going to learn about Project Estimation Techniques because every field today, in the service sector, has become very competitive.
-On top of everything, the service sector is completely project driven.
-One has to be not just skilled but very competitive to get a project and if one does not then he/she has to be a part of the bench-strength and also stands a high chance of losing his/her job.
+On top of everything, the service sector is completely project-driven.
+One has to be not just skilled but very competitive to get a project, and if one does not then, he/she has to be a part of the bench-strength and also stands a high chance of losing his/her job.
 As project forms an important aspect of job nowadays, project management is of utmost importance.
-It is not just a skillset but also a practice.
+It is not just a skill set but also a practice.

 Project management is the practice of initiating, planning, executing, controlling, and closing the work of a team to achieve specific goals and meet specific success criteria at the specified time.
 The requirement in project management is an estimation.
 In simple terms, estimation is the process of approximation.
 It involves finding out an approximate value with all the available inputs.
-One has to estimate the money, time, effort, resources and scope needed to implement a project successfully based on past data, knowledge, assumptions, and risk involved.
+One has to estimate the money, time, effort, resources, and scope needed to implement a project successfully based on past data, knowledge, assumptions, and risk involved.

-Techniques used to Estimate a Project
+Techniques Used to Estimate a Project

 There are different methodologies/techniques used to estimate a project which are as follows:

-1. Understanding of the project
+1. Understanding of Project

 The first thing needed to be done when offered a project is understanding the project.
 One has to understand every nuance of the given project in order to estimate it and implement it properly.
 What is the project?
 Why is it being implemented?
 What are its advantages and disadvantages?
-Etc. This gives us an idea regarding the overall picture and one can plan his/her work schedule accordingly.
+Etc. This gives us an idea regarding the overall picture, and one can plan his/her work schedule accordingly.
 One can give his/her viewpoints on the implementation and improvisation of the project too.